Antlerless Deer Permit

 Permit recipients will receive their permit number upon payment to claim their permit.
 The permit number is required when registering deer.

 Permit recipients will be notified by email but will not receive a permit or transportation tags via mail.
+Permit numbers can also be found using the Purchased Permit Lookup.

 Super pack license holders still need to claim their permit but will not be charged the permit fee if the permit was awarded during the super pack drawing.
 Learn more about super pack antlerless deer permits.

-Purchase a Permit Online
+Purchase an Extra Permit Online

 When an Antlerless Deer Permit is Required